 In some states, all you need to do is simply register at the park office or apply for a permit if required.
 Other places, you may not even need to do this.
 This is definitely a lot less scary than knocking on stranger’s doors if you are an introvert like me.

 When I first started, I really did not know where I could metal detect.
 I had not yet joined any metal detecting clubs, so it really was a bit difficult to figure out the best places to go near my house.

-Fortunately, I discovered there are a lot of great places to go metal detecting.
-And best of all, if you learn how to network well using some of these tips I have listed here, you'll never have to start off with random strangers.
+Fortunately, I discovered there are a lot of great places you can metal detect without permission.
+And best of all, if you learn how to network well using some of these tips I have listed here, you’ll never have to start off with random strangers.

 Instead, you will find you are always making new friends and meeting acquaintances who will gladly give you permission to hunt and explore new sites.

 Where to Metal Detect When Getting Permission Sounds Scary

 While this list will give you a good idea of places that are completely legal to metal detect – please keep in mind that laws and rules will vary from state to state in the U.S. – and none of these rules may apply in other countries outside of the United States.
 Laws also may change from the time this article was written.

 ALWAYS do your own due diligence and research before going to a new metal detecting site!

 Laws and rules are always changing, and so while I will make my best attempt to keep this list updated, things may change in the future that I am not aware of.

 The first place to start researching is at the township, city, and county levels of where you live.
 For example, there are a number of township and city owned parks nearby where I live.